h-thurow/helma/README.md

 After startup you should be able to connect your browser to http://localhost:8080 – port 8080 on the local machine, that is.

-Helma comes with a version of [Jetty](http://eclipse.org/jetty/), a lightweight yet industrial strenth web server developed by Mortbay Consulting.
+Helma comes with a version of [Jetty](http://eclipse.org/jetty/), a lightweight yet industrial strenth web server developed by The Eclipse Foundation.

 While Jetty works well for deploying real web sites, you may want to run Helma behind an existing web server.
-This is most easily done by running Helma with the [AJPv13](http://tomcat.apache.org/connectors-doc/index.html) listener which allows you to plug Helma into any web server using the Apache `mod_jk` module.

-Finally, Helma can be plugged into Servlet containers using Servlet classes that communicate with Helma either directly or via Java RMI.
-Be warned that these options may be harder to set up and maintain though, since most of the recent development efforts have been geared towards the AJPv13 setup.
+Helma can be plugged into Servlet containers using Servlet classes that communicate with Helma either directly or via Java RMI.

 ## Documentation and Further Information